4cc3ssX/4cc3ssX/README.md

 - Rust

 ## Collaboration
 I'm actively looking to collaborate on JavaScript projects and contribute to the open-source community.
-If you have any interesting JavaScript projects, feel free to reach out to me!
+If you have any interesting JavaScript, TypeScript, Python, and other commercial projects, feel free to reach out to me!

 ## Contact Me
 - Website: [https://ryam-portfolio.vercel.app](https://ryam-portfolio.vercel.app)